Although our time is given freely, there are many continuing expenses that the

 reader you will be assigned to one of the teams for a trial, and we'll take it from there.

-Join as a recording engineer.
-Our engineers work on a roster with all of the teams so you will
+- Join as a recording technician (sound recordist).
+Our rcordists work on a roster with all of the teams so

-Join the "Thursday Team" which is responsible for collecting the returned tapes, logging them
+- Join the “Thursday Team” which is responsible for collecting the returned media, logging them

-in and preparing both tapes and postal wallets for the next copying session on the following Saturday.
+in and preparing both media and postal wallets for the next copying session on the following Saturday.

-Join the "Saturday Team" which duplicates each week's news tape and the monthly magazine, carries
+- Join the “Saturday Team” which duplicates each week's news and the monthly magazine, carries out quality control

 We may not be able to fit you into our rosters straight away but we always like to have

 volunteers ready to step in when the need arises.
-All the sessions are held in Maidenhead.
+All the sessions are held in the Maidenhead area.

 You will find a bit more about the rôles within the Association on the What